Bipin1-code/microEditor/README.md

   - Add “Save As” (create file if not exists)
 ---
 ## 📌 **Upcoming Features (TODO)**

-- Implement atomic file save (Milestone 7)
-- "Save As…" workflow using minibuffer
-- Command system (open file, close buffer, write file)
-- Mini prompt (like Emacs minibuffer) for commands
+- Mini prompt (like Emacs minibuffer) for commands.
+We have, but we can improve it more
-- Huge-buffer optimization for fast bulk rendering
 - Cross-platform abstraction layer (Windows + POSIX)
-- Configuration for keybindings
 - Syntax highlighting (long-term goal)
+- folder sturcture view
+- function or paragrah collapse
+- Jump function of cursor
 ---
 ## 📘 Project Roadmap Philosophy